sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 *F*-distribution whose degrees of freedom are 1 and k.
 We can check this with respect to the *t*-statistics in our regression model.
 For the ``attend`` variable we get a *t*-value of 4.65.
 If we square this number we end up with
-\21.6, which matches the corresponding *F* statistic in our ANOVA.
+\21.6, which matches the corresponding *F*-statistic in our ANOVA.

 Finally, one last thing you should know.
 Because jamovi understands the fact that ANOVA and regression are both examples of linear models, it lets you